Russian launches to space from US, 1st time in 20 years - KESQ

 The space agencies agreed over the summer to swap seats on their flights in order to ensure a continuous U.S. and Russian presence aboard the 260-mile-high (420-kilometer-high) outpost.
 The barter was authorized even as global hostilities mounted over Russia’s invasion of Ukraine in late February.
 The next crew exchange is in the spring.

-Shortly before liftoff, NASA Administrator Bill Nelson said that the key reason for the seat exchange is safety — in case an emergency forces one capsule’s crew home, there would still be an American and Russian on board.
+NASA Administrator Bill Nelson said the key reason for the seat exchange is safety — in case an emergency forces one capsule’s crew home, there would still be an American and Russian on board.

+Krikalev, a former cosmonaut who was the first to launch on a U.S. rocket, noted that the two countries are at a new phase of space cooperation that began with the Apollo-Soyuz orbital linkup in 1975.
+NASA’s commander for that mission, Thomas Stafford, attended Wednesday’s launch.

+“I hope we will cooperate together the way it was started in 1975,” said Krikalev, while acknowledging he’s trying to quell any friction between the two space agencies.

-Beginning with Krikalev in 1994, NASA started flying cosmonauts on its space shuttles, first to Russia’s Mir space station and then to the fledgling space station.
+NASA started flying cosmonauts on its space shuttles in 1994, first to Russia’s Mir space station and then to the fledgling space station.
 The 2003 Columbia reentry disaster put an end to it.
 But U.S. astronauts continued to hitch rides on Russian rockets for tens of millions of dollars per seat.

 Kakina is only the fifth Russian woman to rocket off the planet.
 She said she was surprised to be selected for the seat swap after encountering “many tests and obstacles” during her decade of training.
 “But I did it.
 I’m lucky maybe.
 I’m strong,” she said.